Skip to main content

 Add metadata for filtering and analysis

-Metadata helps you understand patterns in failures:
+Metadata helps you spot patterns in failures:

 Example.builder()